1.1 What is Esmée Fairbairn Foundation?

 3.7 What is the turnaround time for decisions after initial application?

-- After submitting an Expression of Interest, we will let you know if we will take your application further within two weeks.
+- After submitting an Expression of Interest, we will let you know if we will take your application further within four weeks.

 - After submitting a Proposal, we will let you know our decision within three months.

 Altogether, the full process for a successful application - from submitting an Expression of Interest to being awarded a grant - can take up to 6 months.
 See also the question on how we make decisions.

 3.8 Can an organisation hold more than one grant?

 Yes, but it is unusual.
 In general, we will accept more than one application for funding (usually, not more than two) from an organisation when:

 - the organisation is acting as the lead in an application on behalf of a partnership, and the other application is for funding for that organisation in its own right and for its own needs.